Richard A. O'Brien

-Richard A. O'Brien (1880–1933) was an American Jesuit official who served as rector of Ateneo de Manila University and athletic director of Boston College.
+Richard Albert O'Brien (August 15, 1880 – December 5, 1933) was an American Jesuit official who served as rector of Ateneo de Manila University and athletic director of Boston College.

 Early life

-O'Brien was born in Baltimore in 1880.
+O'Brien was born in Baltimore on August 15, 1880.
 His father, William J. O'Brien, was a member of the United States House of Representatives and a judge of the orphans' court of Baltimore.
 His brother was Frederick O'Brien, author of White Shadows in the South Seas.
 O'Brien entered the Jesuit order in 1901 and studied at Woodstock College.
 He was ordained in 1912 and completed his tertianship at St. Andrew-on-Hudson in Poughkeepsie, New York in 1915.

 Boston College

 In 1915 O'Brien joined the Boston College faculty as a professor of Latin, Greek, English, and Evidence of Religion as well as faculty director of athletics.
 During his tenure as athletic director, the school's athletic teams quickly improved.
 In 1916, the football team defeated their rival Holy Cross for the first time since 1899.
 In 1918 O’Brien entered the United States Army as a chaplain.
 He returned to BC in 1919.
 That year, O'Brien and BC President William J. Devlin recruited Francis A. Reynolds to the position of graduate director of athletics.
 Reynolds was responsible for hiring football coach Frank Cavanaugh, hockey coaches Fred Rocque and Sonny Foley, baseball coaches Olaf Henriksen, Jack Slattery, and Hugh Duffy, and track coach Jack Ryder.